networknt/light-doc/content/en/deployment/kubernetes.md

 docker ps
 ```

-With the id found above, issue the following command to monitor the container memory usage.
+With the id found above, issue the following command to monitor the container memory usage:

 ```
 docker stats {containerid}
 ```

-You can find that the container only use about 300MB memory with the limit of 512MB
+You will find that the container only uses about 300MB memory with the limit of 512MB.

 [light-config-test]: https://github.com/networknt/light-config-test